 • The power loss load curves across your network for the appointed BRP in the reference data (C05)

-For all of this data, you must send one file per BRP containing one curve per day for each of the relevant curves.
+For each of these data, you must send one file per BRP per week, containing one curve per day for each of the curves concerned (except for the power loss load curve).

 The file formats are described in the Implementation guide for data exchanges between DSOs and RTE for the balance responsible party system.
 This guide is available on page: To reconstitute the balance responsible party system flows